 Back at the Ganesh statue, we find the elephant god’s potbelly covered by pink robes and a thick garland of roses.
 Devotees litter his throne with rose petals, fruit, dollar bills.
 Some press fingertips red with sandalwood powder on him.
 Nearby, worshippers pour milk over a foot-high phallic shape rising from a dishlike receptacle—lingam and yoni, symbols, we’re informed, of the male power of Lord Shiva and female power represented by the goddess Parvati.
 They also happen to be Ganesh’s dad and mom.

+“You can also pour orange juice over the lingam,” an elegant older gent named Manish says.
+“But better Ganges water.”
 “You can get water from the Ganges here?”
 I ask.

 “Yes, available,” Manish says matter-of-factly.
 “Did you like our drummer?
 Competition for musicians is fierce between Queens temples, but we lured the best!”